DarkStarSword/3d-fixes/Viscera/README.md

 Fixed
 -----
 - UI menus and in-game screens
-- Text on personal identification tags moved to depth
+- Text on personal identification tags can be moved to depth by pressing X (breaks some displays, such as the one in the office)
 - Object highlights
 - Molotov Cocktails (in Santa's Rampage)
 - Shadows